 Domestic violence support

-Kyabra operates a mobile domestic and violence service for victims on the Sunshine Coast.
+Kyabra operates a mobile domestic and family violence service for victims on the Sunshine Coast.
 They offer short-term outreach to help women and children with safety planning.
 They can also assist women with sustainable tenancy options from a Caloundra office.

 DVConnect offers critical services for both victims and perpetrators of violence.
 They can organise emergency transport and accommodation.
 They operate helplines for men and women: